NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/ImproveTciaBrowserExtension/README.md

 2. Added and removed some columns/metadata fields within the browser widget.
 3. Set the default cache option to off.
 4. Next Step: Implement the login function; Update the new API further to use the tcia_utils modules directly; Implement the manifest file download function.
+*For anyone interested, this is the link to the PR: https://github.com/QIICR/TCIABrowser/pull/46*

 # Illustrations